Skip to Content Skip to Navigation

 6-1

-Excessive sweating is a medical condition that’s clinically referred to as Hyperhidrosis.
+Excessive sweating is a medical condition that’s clinically referred to as hyperhidrosis.
 The name simply means over-stimulated (hyper) sweating (hidrosis).

 It’s a reasonably common condition, affecting an estimated 3 in 100 people.